 Students selected for admission to the Medical Assisting program will complete the occupational and clinical program courses in a prescribed sequence as a cohort.
-A class is admitted each fall semester at the Murphy Campus and each spring semester at the LaGrange Campus.
+A class is admitted each fall semester at the Murphy Campus.

 Basic Skills Courses

 ENGL 1010 Fundamentals of English I 3

 MATH 1012 Foundations of Mathematics 3

 PSYC 1010 Basic Psychology 3